Class of 2023

 • Head Coach at the University of Florida (2002-2007)

-• Won the NCAA National Championship in 1999 at Purdue
+• Won the NCAA National Championship at Purdue (1999)

 • Only Big 10 team to win a National Championship

-• Originally joined ESPN in 2001 and returned in 2007 as a basketball analyst for both college and professional, including men’s and women’s college basketball, NBA & WNBA
+• Joined ESPN in 2001 and returned in 2007 as a basketball analyst for both college and professional, including men’s and women’s college basketball, NBA and WNBA

-• Became the first African American female coach to win an NCAA National Championship
+• First African American female coach to win an NCAA National Championship

 Carolyn Peck Read More »